 The Challenges of Cleaning Yoga Mats

-Although yoga mats are flat, there are several challenges that can make someone look up “How to clean a yoga mat”.
-The materials many mats are made of – vinyl, rubber, foam, and synthetic fabrics – are very delicate.
+Although yoga mats are flat, there are several challenges to cleaning them.
+The materials many mats are made of — vinyl, rubber, foam, and synthetic fabrics — are very delicate.
 Using the wrong product, chemical or method to clean them can result in damage.
 Corrosion, discoloration, and disintegration can happen if you use the wrong product or method.
 The many crevices and grooves of yoga mats make them difficult to properly clean and disinfect.
-So how do you clean yoga mats?
-Here are 5 ways.

 5 Ways To Clean Yoga Mats